 On some pages, the keyboard focus is not clearly visible on every element.
 We are working to introduce a template where all elements have a clearly visible focus.

 We know some of our branding colours are not totally accessible.
-We are going to look into better hex codes and bigger text sizes to ensure all our text is readable.
+We are looking into better hex codes and bigger text sizes to ensure all our text is readable.

 Currently there is no way to skip past repeated content to a page's main, unique content.
 We are working to provide a heading for each block of content that is repeated on multiple web pages, to ensure this can be navigated more freely.